aws-samples/serverless-observability-workshop/workshop/content/020_prerequisites/aws_event/_index.en.md

 ---
-title: "...at an AWS event"
+title: "Run at an AWS event"
 chapter: true
 weight: 12
 ---